-One of the most asked questions was if you can use the toilets onboard.
+One of the most asked useful information questions was if you can use the toilets on board.
 The answer is of course you can, but you are asked to keep an eye on the light and only get up when it turns green so that you do not queue down the aisle (or galley).
 Again, being in Club Europe pays as it is a smaller cabin (although ours on both flights was 13 rows), but it all worked well.

 I felt that there was a great spirit of ‘we are in this together’ and everyone wanted to make it work.
 Maybe I am having a romantic view of the whole thing – I got a little bit emotional when the captain said he was so happy to be flying again and a little bit more when I heard the familiar ‘doors to manual and cross check’.

 When we landed (ahead of schedule which was a nice touch), we were greeted with the longest immigration queue I have ever seen in Malaga airport – due to social distancing.
 It took around 20 minutes to get through foreign office passport control and when we got there, they did not scan the passports at all.